 How to react to troll in blog comments

 So you decided to make your blog a better place.
 You work hard on your content, creating an awesome structure of posts that includes up to date info with awesome insights.

 But here comes some troll.
 And starts ruining your plans in comments.
 What to do with those troll blogs?

 There are several measures you can take to make your comment section and community safer.

 1. Post Community Policy

 As the practice shows, the more people engage in disruptive behavior, the more will join them.
-To make your comment section a welcoming place, write a commenting policy, and make it visible.
-Pin it somewhere noticeable, make sure that the audience knows about it.
+So, if you are not so good at jokes writing, it’s better to make your comment section a welcoming place, write a commenting policy, and make it visible.
+Pin it somewhere noticeable, and make sure that the audience knows about it.
 Of course, it won’t stop the trolls, but it might prevent mob mentality.

 2. Moderate Comment Section

 If the comments are rude, offensive, or straight-up spam, you can moderate them.
 Many social media and blogging platforms, like WordPress, have moderating bots.
 You can use them, or do it personally if there are not too many responses.
 Some bloggers hire moderators for bigger communities, as it becomes a necessity.
 The bigger your audience is, the more trolls will be attracted to your platform.
 They want attention, so do not give them a chance.